kagaimiq/jielie/chips/chip-marks.md

 It is well-known that JieLi chips have some completely nonsense markings that doesn't point out the real chip name (at least, at the first glance).

-Althrough they are not the only ones that do that...
+Although they are not the only ones that do that...

 - Bluetrum (the 'AB' chips) does that too..
 - Buildwin/Appotech is no exception.
 However they have so many similarities to JieLi that i doubt that's just a coincidence...

 ## What's going on.

-The chips do actually have some meaning in their markings, althrough this depends on the chip series in question.
+The chips do actually have some meaning in their markings, although this depends on the chip series in question.
 But even then, it only tells a part of the information needed to know what exact chip you've got.

 So let's see some chip markings and break them apart: